| HOME | . |

 wedge between them and those in the community who most need to be able to

+trust them.
 Much as I would like to be, I am not there with Professor Constantine

 overseeing and certifying the reform.
 But I would like to offer, as a small

+contribution, my suggestion on how to bury one of the bones of contention.
 The Police Service of Northern Ireland needs a new emblem -- one that is

 not associated with the past.
 Let me commend to you the Phoenix, the magical